leonardoboldrini/SCION-Test-Suite/README.md

     ./test_suite.sh --help

-**Note:** At this moment ({{DATE}}) the only test available in the suite is about latency, it will run traceroute a specified number of times and will print on standard output the average latency per time and also the total one.
+**Note:** At this moment the only test available in the suite is about latency, it will run traceroute a specified number of times and will print on standard output the average latency per time and also the total one.